open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 This project is in the early stages of development.
 [The project board](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/projects/1)
 shows the current work in progress.

+Project versioning information and stability guarantees can be found in the [versioning documentation](versioning.md).

 ⚠️ **We need you!** ⚠️